1imo/New-NEA/README.md

-The repository includes comprehensive documentation that covers various aspects of the project, including:
+The repository includes documentation (documentation.odt) that covers aspects of the project, including:

 - System design and architecture